linkedin/LiTr/CONTRIBUTING.md

  - Overriding `MediaTarget` allows writing data using custom muxer (MKV, for instance)
  - Custom `Renderer` can do things beyond simple resizing - ML based frame modification, audio mixing, etc.

 In addition, it should be quite easy to develop and contribute new filters by implementing `GlFilter` interface.
+Please contribute filters into `litr-filters` library.

 ## Contribution Agreement